Adonijah01/adonijah01.github.iocorrect/_posts/2025-03-23-cloud-security-intro.md

 - **Automate security updates and patches** to reduce exposure to known vulnerabilities.

 ## Conclusion
 Cloud security is an evolving challenge, but understanding key risks and implementing best practices can help mitigate potential threats.
 AWS, GCP, and Azure offer various security tools, but it remains the user’s responsibility to configure and manage security effectively.
+{% endif %}